 - Increased sensitivity to light, touch or sound

 Do you have questions or worry about stopping clonazepam use?
-Please call and talk with one of our counselors.
-We can answer any questions you might have and get you the support you need to get free from clonazepam.
-We are here 24 hours a day and our helpline is toll free, so call us now.
+Please call and talk with one of our admissions coordinators.
+We can answer any questions you might have and get you the support you need to break free from clonazepam addiction.
+We are here 24 hours a day, and our helpline is toll free, so call us now at 706-914-2327.